'Energy efficiency first': easier said than done?

 One of the most notable policy options contained in the energy efficiency framework is that Member States must ensure that energy suppliers and distributors increase their energy savings by 1.5% per year, implemented via dedicated energy efficiency obligation schemes and alternative measures.
 However, recent experience in some Member States raises the question of how to efficiently implement a system of energy efficiency obligations, but also of whether alternative and more efficient measures exist.

-Given the strong interest and the considerable resources currently being channeled to this area, CERRE will hold an expert workshop on that important topic.
-The wide range of available policy measures will be considered at that occasion.
-Their efficacy will be assessed and discussed in light both of theoretical considerations and practical experience.
+Given the strong interest and the considerable resources currently being channeled to this area, CERRE will hold an expert workshop to consider the wide range of available policy measures.
+Their efficacy will be assessed and discussed in light both of theoretical considerations and practical experience of industry players.

-The workshop, which should provide for informative and enlightening discussions, will consider a number of questions, including:
+The informative and enlightening discussions at the workshop, will consider a number of questions, including:

 - What is the range of available energy efficiency policy measures and what is the experience across Member States with various measures?